o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 **When implementing well established standards like the STL, we adopt their conventions**.
 For example when you use or extend std, follow all the usual STL naming conventions like lower case function names.

-**Allowances are made when working directly with middleware.** Although we do recommend that you wrap all middleware with a more Lumberyard-like interface, it _is_ ok to follow the middleware conventions within the code that directly interacts with it.
+**Allowances are made when working directly with middleware.** Although we do recommend that you wrap all middleware with a more O3DE-like interface, it _is_ ok to follow the middleware conventions within the code that directly interacts with it.
 For example, using the Havok "hk" prefix for class names that implement Havok interfaces is ok.
 As is naming functions inside those classes with lower case initials.

 At present, we recognize no other exceptions.
 If you think one should be added, please raise it for discussion.